 - Fight for you in negotiations and court.
 An experienced Buffalo nursing home abuse lawyer will negotiate aggressively for fair compensation for your loved one.
 If necessary, a lawyer will take your loved one’s case to trial to fight for justice.

 Demanding Justice for Your Loved One

-Your loved one deserves care, respect and compassion.
+Your loved one deserves care, respect, and compassion.
 When an elderly person is abused or neglected, it can cause lasting harm that needs to be addressed.
-Common types of compensation in nursing home abuse lawsuits include:

 - Medical bills.
 Nursing home abuse or neglect can result in high medical care costs.
 These expenses can leave you and your loved one struggling to pay them.
 If your loved one has suffered injuries that need to be treated, a claim may help you recover those costs.